Ottermad/ottermad.github.io/_posts/2023-09-20-QC-Course-Multi-Qubit-Gates.md

 $$\ket{1} \to \frac{\ket{0} - \ket{1}}{\sqrt{2}}$$

-Now, if we have a two qubit system:
+Now, if we have a two-qubit system:

 $$a\ket{0}_A\ket{0}_B + b\ket{0}_A\ket{1}_B + c\ket{1}_A\ket{0}_B + d\ket{1}_A\ket{1}_B$$